How to Deal With Debt Collectors (When You Just Can’t Pay)

 Debt collectors can be annoying and in some cases, frightening.
 But consumer protection laws are on your side.
 You can take action if a collector is harassing you to get them to stop.

-And, if you have debt you’re struggling to repay, you have plenty of options for getting help, from consolidating the debt to filing for bankruptcy.
+And, if you’re struggling to repay debt, you have plenty of options for getting help, from consolidating the debt to filing for bankruptcy.

 FAQs